open-telemetry/opentelemetry-cpp/docs/building-with-vcpkg.md

 here](https://learn.microsoft.com/en-us/vcpkg/users/triplets).
 Response file for a custom build, e.g. `response_file_linux_PRODUCTNAME.txt` may specify a custom triplet.
 For example, custom triplet controls if the library is built as static or dynamic.
-Default triplets may also be overridden with [overlays triplets](https://learn.microsoft.com/en-us/vcpkg/users/examples/overlay-triplets-linux-dynamic).
+Default triplets may also be overridden with [overlay triplets](https://learn.microsoft.com/en-us/vcpkg/users/examples/overlay-triplets-linux-dynamic).
 Overlay triplets specific to various products must be maintained by product teams.
 Product teams may optionally decide to integrate their triplets in the